UNCOVERing the extended strong lensing structures of Abell 2744 with the deepest JWST imaging: Introduction

 Abell~2744 \citep[e.g.][]{abell89,allen98,ebeling10} at $z_{\mathrm{d}}=0.308$ has by now become a well-studied galaxy cluster.
 Largely owing to its lensing strength, it was chosen for the \textit{Hubble Frontier Fields} \citep[HFF;][]{lotz17} program, an HST Director's Discretionary Time (DDT) program that targeted six lensing clusters to unprecedented depth.
 Abell~2744 has also been extensively targeted by other ground- and space-based follow-up programs.
 In terms of SL analyses, the main cluster core was first analyzed in \citet{merten11} using the \texttt{Light-Traces-Mass} modeling method \citep[\texttt{LTM};][]{zitrin09a}, revealing a large number of multiply imaged systems. \citet{merten11} also used X-ray data and performed a wider-field weak lensing (WL) analysis, finding other massive structures around the main clump, which already hinted at the merging history of the cluster.
-Several lens modeling teams have since published SL models for the core of Abell~2744 based on the HFF imaging and spectroscopic follow-up campaigns \citep{richard14,johnson14,wang15,jauzac15,kawamata16,kawamata18,priewe17}.
-These also yielded numerous lensed high-redshift galaxies behind Abell~2744 \citep[e.g.][]{zheng14,atek14a,atek15a,ishigaki15a}, including a triply imaged $z\sim10$ galaxy \citep{zitrin14}, recently confirmed spectroscopically by \citet{roberts-borsani22}, and a multiply imaged candidate at $z\sim7-8$ \citep[][]{atek14a}, which we confirm here as a high-redshift object as well.
+Several lens modeling teams have since published SL models for the core of Abell~2744 based on HFF imaging and spectroscopic follow-up campaigns \citep{richard14,johnson14,wang15,jauzac15,kawamata16,kawamata18,priewe17}.
+These also yielded numerous lensed high-redshift galaxies behind Abell~2744 \citep[e.g.][]{zheng14,atek14a,atek15a,ishigaki15a}, including a triply imaged $z\sim10$ galaxy \citep{zitrin14}, recently confirmed spectroscopically by \citet{roberts-borsani22}, and a multiply imaged candidate system at $z\sim7-8$ \citep[][]{atek14a,mahler18}, which we confirm is a triply-imaged high-redshift object.
+This particular object seems to be a uniquely red and compact high-redshift object, potentially quasar-like, as presented in detail in a dedicated paper \citet{furtak22b}.
 The detailed WL studies in a wide field around the core revealed substantial extended DM sub-structures to the far north and north-west of the cluster core, which seem to hint at a large-scale filamentary structure \citep{medezinski16,jauzac16b}.
-The most recent SL models of the cluster were published by \citet{mahler18} and \citet{bergamini22}.
-These state-of-the-art models are constrained by some $\sim200$ spectroscopically confirmed multiple images in the cluster center and include DM halo components far outside the cluster core to represent the substructures discovered in the WL analyses.
-Due to the lack of high-resolution imaging, and thus SL constraints, far from the cluster center however, these external DM halos were not directly constrained in these models\footnote{Though see our latest HST-based model used in \citet{roberts-borsani22} where we included three tentative multiple systems identified around the two northern clumps in archival HST data in a first attempt to constrain these sub-structures.}.
+The most recent SL models of the cluster were published by \citet{mahler18}, refined in \citet{richard21}, and by \citet{bergamini22}.
+The \citet{mahler18} model is constrained by 188 multiple images, many of which are photometric, and the \citet{bergamini22} model includes 90 spectroscopically confirmed multiple images in the main cluster center.
+Both of these state-of-the art models included DM halo components far ($\sim3\arcmin$) outside the main cluster core.
+These were included to account for the substructures discovered in previous WL analyses, and following galaxy over-densities seen in wider-field HST imaging around the cluster.
+However, due to the lack of ultra-deep high-resolution imaging, and thus SL constraints far from the cluster center, these external DM halos were not directly constrained in these models\footnote{Though see our latest HST-based model used in \citet{roberts-borsani22} where we included three tentative multiple systems identified around the two northern clumps in archival HST data in a first attempt to constrain these sub-structures.}.